William Horlick High School

-William Horlick High School (also known as Horlick or Racine Horlick High School) is a comprehensive public four-year high school in Racine, Wisconsin with an enrollment of approximately 2,000 students.
-The school opened to students in 1928, after William Horlick, the original patent holder for malted milk, donated the land the school was built on.
+William Horlick High School (also known as Horlick High School or Racine Horlick High School) is a comprehensive public four-year high school in Racine, Wisconsin with an enrollment of approximately 2,000 students.
+The school opened to students in 1928, after William Horlick, the co-inventor of malted milk, donated the land the school was built on.
 It was designed by Racine architect J. Mandor Matson.

 The school was expanded during the early 1960s.
 The school is a member of the WIAA Southeast Conference and has a long-standing cross-town rivalry with Washington Park High School, which also opened in 1928.
 The school colors are scarlet and gray.